 - The taking of appropriate steps to prevent violence against women and children.
 (Violence and Exploitation Prevention of Violence Against Women 2024) - The funding, development, and implementation of action plans to end violence against women in politics.
-(Violence and Exploitation - Violence Against Women in Politics - 2022)

-- Amendments to the Criminal Code of Canada to protect victims of Intimate Partner Violence by strengthening bail laws.
+(Violence and Exploitation - Violence Against Women in Politics - 2022) - Amendments to the Criminal Code of Canada to protect victims of Intimate Partner Violence by strengthening bail laws.
 (Violence and Exploitation - Strengthening Bail Laws to Protect Victims of Intimate Partner Violence - 2022) - The provision of exit strategies in the form of safe housing, health services, trauma counselling, and all other services required for successful exiting for prostituted and trafficked women and girls.
 (Violence and Exploitation Enforcement of the Protection of Communities and Exploited Persons Act 2020) - Protecting against sexual exploitation by: raising public awareness of the social, cultural and financial costs of sex trafficking and other forms of sexual exploitation, as well as enforcing legislation prohibiting international sex tourism being organized in Canada.
-(Violence and Exploitation Sexual Exploitation of Women and Children 1997) - Ensuring women's safety on post-secondary campuses by: conducting safety audits, establishing close links with equity offices and woman's committees and by urging government grants for violence research and safety measures.
-(Violence and Exploitation Woman's Safety on Post-Secondary Campuses 1993) - The development of a coordinated strategy on Bullying and Cyberbullying, including raising awareness and training educators and counsellors, providing educational programs for parents, and implementing the recommendations of the December 2012 Senate Committee on Human Rights report, "Cyberbullying Hurts: Respect the Rights in the Digital Age".
-(Violence and Exploitation Bullying and Cyberbullying 2013)
+(Violence and Exploitation Sexual Exploitation of Women and Children 1997) - The development of a coordinated strategy on bullying and cyberbullying including educators, counsellors, parents, and implementing the six (6) recommendations of the 2012 Senate Committee on Human Rights report Cyberbullying Hurts: Respect the Rights in the Digital Age (Violence and Exploitation Bullying and Cyberbullying 2013)